bluescarni/heyoka/doc/tut_adaptive_custom.rst

-The :math:`\varepsilon` value is used by the ``taylor_adaptive`` class to control the error arising from truncating the (infinite) Taylor series representing the solution of the ODE system to a finite number of terms.
+The :math:`\varepsilon` value is used by the ``taylor_adaptive`` class to control the error arising from truncating the (infinite) Taylor series representing the solution of the ODE system.
 In other words, ``taylor_adaptive`` strives to ensure that the magnitude of the remainders of the Taylor series is not greater than :math:`\varepsilon`,